Adapters

 Top Bar Controls

-- Create Model: Use to create a model deployment using the selected model adapter.
+- Create Model: Use to create a model deployment using the selected model adapter as a source type.
 Created models will be available in the Entities → Models section.

 - Delete: Use to remove the adapter itself and all models utilizing it.
 After confirmation - the adapter and all related models are deleted.